CESNET/NOW/README.md

       # OpenNebula RPC endpoint
       endpoint: http://nebula.example.com:2633/RPC2

-      # super user which must be in all user groups to see everything,
-      # only read permission is needed (defaults to admin_user)
-      super_user: 'nowadmin'

     # parameters for new user networks:
     # * VN_MAD is required
     # * PHYDEV or BRIDGE are required for 'vxlan'